Brigham Young University

 His current research interests are in the areas of intelligent real-time systems.
 He frequently teaches courses in the areas of computer systems and computer architecture, and he has been instrumental in the creation of senior projects involving the design and implementation of small, fully-autonomous vehicles with real-time on-board vision processing.

-Dr. Archibald is a frequent reviewer for a variety of conferences and journals, and he is a member of the Editorial Advisory Board of the Open Systemics and Cybernetics Journal and the Editorial Board of ISRN Robotics.
-He is a member of the ACM and Phi Kappa Phi, and he is a senior member of the IEEE.
+Dr. Archibald is a frequent reviewer for a variety of conferences and journals, and he is a member of the Editorial Advisory Board of the Open Systemics and Cybernetics Journal.
+He is a member of the ACM, ASEE, and Phi Kappa Phi, and he is a senior member of the IEEE.
 In 2001 and 2007, he received the Outstanding Faculty Award in Electrical and Computer Engineering from BYU's College of Engineering and Technology.

-My current research interests are in the areas of multiagent systems and real-time computer vision.
+My current research focuses on intelligent embedded systems.
 I am one of the founders of BYU's Robotic Vision Lab.

 Journal Articles and Book Chapters